The World We Seek

-Our legislative policy rises out of our belief that there is that of God in every person and that all creation has worth and dignity.
-Acknowledging and honoring a spectrum of religious and ethical traditions, we try to be open to the will of God and to embody Jesus’ teachings in our personal, national and global relationships.
+P.2.
+Our legislative policy rises out of our conviction that there is that of God in every person and that all creation has worth and dignity.
+Acknowledging and honoring a spectrum of religious and ethical traditions, we try to be open to the will of God and to embody Jesus’ teachings in our personal, national, and global relationships.
 Facing profound global challenges and great opportunity, we speak from our faith for a new vision of how the world community can live together more peacefully and justly and with greater care for each other and our shared world.

+P.6.
 Above all, we seek to remain open to where God’s spirit leads us.